payspec/payspec-contract/README.md

 Potential Issues:

 -Any tokens that get 'approved' to the contract can be spent by someone else on invoices.
 -overpaying on an invoice is allowed.
 If this happens, more tokens will be approved than necessary.

 ## HOW TO TEST

-npm install -g ethereumjs-testrpc  (https://github.com/ethereumjs/testrpc) testrpc
+npm install -g ganache-cli  (https://github.com/trufflesuite/ganache-cli)
+> npm run ganache

-truffle test
+> npm run test

 ### Published contracts on ROPSTEN